 Foreword

-It is vital for any professional with their mind toward longevity and endurance to develop a moral philosophy.
-For it is exactly where one’s philosophies intersect with their actions does life really take off.
-A connection between motivation and outcome.
+It is vital for any professional, with their mind toward longevity and endurance, to develop a moral philosophy.
+For it is exactly where one’s philosophies intersect with one’s actions that life truly takes off—a connection between motivation and outcome.

 The following six tenets are a starting point—a pre-manifesto.
-The hope is I have the wherewithal to revise and better express myself over the years.
+The hope is I have the wherewithal to revise and better express them over the years.

 Tenets